 As I focused on the heavens above, I could feel my desire to reach up to God increase.
 After about twenty minutes of singing praises and seeking Him, I pressed my cheek flat against a window pane so I could see more sky.
 When I did this, I saw the brightest star of all.
 It was straight overhead.
 I would’ve missed it if I hadn’t pressed in and set my eyes vertically.

 In that moment, God spoke to me in a revelation.
 And, suddenly, a falling star shot down from that perfect early morning sky, right into the weed patch.
 God then spoke to me again, saying, “I’m singeing your weeds.”
 I dropped to my knees in total awe, and my spirit rejoiced in the Lord deeply.

 The God who placed the stars in the sky and knows them by name, the God who cares about every detail of our lives, chose a creative way to remind me to keep my eyes on Him and not look to circumstances, no matter how difficult they seem.
 His word is true: Nothing is more powerful than the God who created the universe.
 There is joy in the morning, and our circumstances must bow to the Name of Jesus.

 What circumstances in your life are causing you heaviness?
 Ask our Father in Heaven to help you keep your eyes fixed on Him.
-Remember these circumstances are temporary and that nothing is too hard for God.
+Remember, circumstances are temporary, and nothing is too hard for God.